hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/13_TOWARDS_REPRESSION.md

 +++

-The stars are blotted out.
+> The stars are blotted out.

-The clouds are covering clouds,
+> The clouds are covering clouds,

-* * *

-The sea has joined the fray
+> The sea has joined the fray

-And swirls up mountain waves
+> And swirls up mountain waves

-* * *

-The flash of lurid light
+> The flash of lurid light

-Reveals on every side
+> Reveals on every side

-A thousand thousand shades.
+> A thousand thousand shades.
+>

-* Kali ' by Swami Vivekananda,
+> Kali by Swami Vivekananda,

-4i l/V^HO broke the Congress at Surat ?"
-In reply ^
-we ask, " Who wanted to go back on the
+"Who broke the Congress at Surat ?"
+In reply ^ we ask, " Who wanted to go back on the
-Calcutta resolutions ?" *' Who hailed the Surat split with rapture ?'* *' Who wanted to rally round the banner of Lord Morley V Not the least important question is " whose conduct was unconstitutional and un-Parliamentary ?"
+Calcutta resolutions ?"
+"Who hailed the Surat split with rapture ?"
+"Who wanted to rally round the banner of Lord Morley?"
+Not the least important question is " whose conduct was unconstitutional and un-Parliamentary ?"